The Eurosport Cup: Vote for the greatest GC rider ever

 - Sunday 19/07 – The result!

-We're into the quarter-finals now and there are some brilliant match-ups this time around.
+We're into the semi-finals now and there are some brilliant match-ups this time around.

 Cycling